 A trained professional from the Student Welfare team will act as the liaison between medical staff and the student’s nominated family member, parent/sponsor, to advise them their son/daughter has been hospitalised.
 They will be able to offer reassurance of the care being provided and the current stage of the illness.

 The Student Welfare team will continue to keep in touch with both the student and parent/sponsor for the duration of the hospital stay.

 We are committed to providing a really engaging academic programme for all our students, but to ensure we comply with social distancing guidelines, students will be taught in smaller groups than is usually the case by using a combination of academic and personal tutorials, intensive workshops, skills classes and action learning sets.

 Classes are ordinarily delivered at our university between 9am and 5pm, Monday to Friday, but to allow for students to be taught in smaller groups, we are changing our timetables.
 In the coming academic year, classes will take place between 9am and 9pm, seven days per week.
 Students will rotate through classes and have protected study time on five of those seven days.

-Large lectures are only one part of the rich educational experience that we offer, but, by freeing space in lecture halls, we will be able offer a fuller range of small group teaching, lab work and practicals.
-We have also hired extra conference centre facilities for additional space.
+Large lectures are only one part of the rich educational experience that we offer, but, by freeing up space in lecture halls, we will be able offer a fuller range of small group teaching, lab work and practicals.
+We have also hired extra conference centre facilities at Croke Park, Ireland’s largest stadium and a place of huge historic significance for the state to provide additional space.